centreon/centreon-documentation/cloud/resources/known-issues.md

 * You cannot search for a specific user in the user group creation/edition form.

-   **Workaround**: Type the name of the user you want, then select it from the list.
+   **Workaround**: Scroll in the list until you find the user you want.

 ## Resource Access Management